 She is currently working on three additional books: an homage to The Sun Also Rises, about expats chasing their last dreams in San Miguel de Allende, a World War II novel based upon her interest in the impact of war on and through women over the generations, and a memoir in essays.
 She lives and writes in Chicago, where she also hosts literary salons to showcase authors and their new books to avid readers.

 Rita Dragonette is a writer who, after spending nearly thirty years telling the stories of others as an award-winning public relations executive, has returned to her original creative path.
 The Fourteenth of September, her debut novel, is based upon her personal experiences on campus during the Vietnam War.
-The novel, which came out from She Writes Press in September has already been designated a winner for Women’s Fiction in the 2018 Beverly Hills Book Awards, a finalist for two 2018 American Fiction Awards by American Book Fest, and has received an honorable mention in the Hollywood Book Festival.
+The novel, which came out from She Writes Press in September, has already been designated a winner for Women’s Fiction in the 2018 Beverly Hills Book Awards, a finalist for two American Fiction Awards by American Book Fest, and has received an honorable mention in the Hollywood Book Festival.
 She is currently at work on three other books: an homage to The Sun Also Rises about expats chasing their last dream in San Miguel de Allende, a World War II novel based upon her interest in the impact of war on and through women, and a memoir in essays.
 She lives and writes in Chicago, where she also hosts literary salons to showcase authors and their new books to avid readers.